 - Limit your singing to a comfortable range.
 Pushing the voice to sing too high or too low causes damage to the vocal bands.

 - Use only diaphragmatic breathing.
 This applies to speakers as well as singers.
-Avoid at all cost chest breathing.
-Breathing from just the chest area prevents the much-needed support to sustain tones and lyrics.
+Avoid chest breathing.
+Breathing from this area prevents the much-needed support to sustain tones and lyrics.
 Speakers and singers often experience hoarseness when substituting chest breathing for diaphragmatic breathing.

 - Rest your voice when ill.
 Your vocal organs need time to recuperate during and after an illness.

-- Avoid, above all, sudden changes in temperature.
+- Avoid sudden changes in temperature.
 This includes going from a warm cozy room into the cold outdoors.
-Bundle up and protect your head, ears and throat.
-Air conditioning can also pose problems
+Bundle up and protect your head, ears, and throat.
+Air conditioning can also pose problems.

 And do you realize that when we experience criticism or a negative attitude from people around us we open ourselves up to getting sick or even acquiring worse problems?
 So surround yourself with compassionate, positive, caring people when you aren't feeling well.

-Keep in mind that your body is sick and not your brain.
-So even though you feel like crap you will heal faster by repeating positive affirmations and completely ignore negativity of any kind..
+Keep in mind that it's your body that's sick and not your brain.
+So even though you feel like crap you will heal faster by repeating positive affirmations and completely ignore signs of negativity.

 Laughter is indeed the best medicine.
 Encourage humor from others and find it however you can while you're sick.
 Remember the illness is usually temporary so do the best you can to get through each day.